Our history

 Computational hydraulics

-With a contribution from the Danish Research Council, we created the Computational Hydraulics Centre (CHC), a special unit within DHI that focused on the development of numerical modelling software.
-By the late 1970s, CHC developed the core numerical engines for the tools that would later become our MIKE Powered by DHI software.
+With a contribution from the Danish Research Council, we create the Computational Hydraulics Centre (CHC) within DHI that focuses on the development of numerical modelling software.

 1985